 In 2013 I developed an innovative practical which demonstrates how basic molecular and cell biology underpin the diagnosis and treatment of disease.
 In the practical the students make Herceptin (Trastuzumab) and use it to diagnose HER2 positive cells.

 Undergraduate and postgraduate taught modules

-For further information about all studentship projects within the department and how to apply, see our PhD Opportunities page:
+For further information on all studentship projects, within the department, and how to apply, see our PhD Opportunities page:

 - Gordon DE, Chia J, Jayawardena K, Antrobus R, Bard F & Peden AA (2017) VAMP3/Syb and YKT6 are required for the fusion of constitutive secretory carriers with the plasma membrane.
 PLOS Genetics, 13(4).
 View this article in WRRO

 - Rust A, Doran C, Hart R, Binz T, Stickings P, Sesardic D, Peden AA & Davletov B (2017) A cell line for detection of botulinum neurotoxin type B. Frontiers in Pharmacology, 8(NOV).
 View this article in WRRO